 The recipe calls for brandy and with it being a Spanish recipe you've got to get some Brandy de Jerez if at all possible.
 This is Spanish brandy and it differs from French in that the casks used to flavor Spanish brandy come from the sherry casks (French brandy typically uses port wine casks).

 Does it make a difference to the flavor?
 I think yes.
-The Spanish brandy is that much sweeter than its more well known counterpart, it is usually cheaper and I have to say that I actually prefer it.
+The Spanish brandy is a touch sweeter than its more well known counterpart, it is usually cheaper and I have to say that I actually prefer it.

 You have to marinade the raisins in the brandy for 30 mins (plenty of time for you to do a taste test and see if you like Spanish brandy too) and after that the recipe is pretty straight forward.

-Using a sharp knife, make an incision in the side of the pork chop, move the tip of the knife around inside the chop and then get your finger in and wiggle it around to create a larger cavity.
+Using a sharp knife, make an incision in the side of the pork chop from the opposite end to the bone.
+Try to keep the incision relatively small (otherwise your stuffing will fall out) and move the tip of the knife around inside the chop to create as large a cavity as you can taking care not to puncture the surface.
+You can also use finger in the cavity to wiggle it around to create more space.

 The larger you can make the cavity and the smaller you can keep the opening all the better.
 Now spoon in some of the raisin mix, season the chops with a sprinkling of salt and pepper and then you're ready to grill.